Shakespeare's Richard III:

 Shakespeare's deformed, hunchbacked Richard stands accused of killing Henry VI when the defeated king was imprisoned in the Tower of London, as well as Edward, Prince of Wales, following the Battle of Tewkesbury.
 He's also allegedly the guiding hand behind multiple executions, including his own brother, the Duke of Clarence.
 He reputedly poisoned his wife, Anne.
 Most heinous among the charges is that Richard ordered the murder of his two nephews in the Tower of London.

 Historically, it's unlikely that Richard was a deformed little hunchback (with a withered arm, no less).
-Short, perhaps, but not deformed.
+Short, perhaps, and with a confirmed case of scoliosis, but not deformed.
 Richard was at worst somewhat "frail and sickly" as a child according to some sources.
 That description could be applied to most children in Elizabethan times thanks to disease and the state of the era's medical learning.
 As for Richard in adulthood, he was well acquainted with battle as an active participant in the Wars of the Roses.
 He was a 32-year-old man trained in armored combat with a sword—from horseback and on foot—at the time of his death.
 That's hardly a portrait of deformity.

 As for his alleged crimes, Richard may not be entirely acquitted.
 However, circumstantial evidence does at least mitigate some of the charges against him.
 Henry VI did, in fact, die in the Tower, and the timing is suspicious.
 On the other hand, Edward IV had as much to gain from Henry's death as anyone.
 The consensus among historians is that Henry's son died while fighting in the Battle of Tewkesbury—not murdered after the battle by Richard and others.
 Edward IV condemned Clarence to death for treason, without any apparent urging or help from his brother.
 Medieval politics, conspiracy, and outright rebellion account for most of the executions Richard ordered, and nothing supports the notion that he poisoned Anne.
 If anything, Richard lamented both the loss of his wife and their only son.